contrasec-fi/api-umbrella/README.md

 Components- API-Umbrella

-for the ODALA project.
+All traffic is routed via Umbrella - API Proxy, which allows access control.
+End users shall not access API-umbrella.
+API Proxy is based on the NREL/Api-umbrella.
+NREL documentation is [here](https://api-umbrella.readthedocs.io/en/latest/)

+API Umbrella is an open source API management platform for exposing web service APIs.
+The basic goal of API Umbrella is to make life easier for both API creators and API consumers.

 You can find details in the [Documentation](https://gitlab.publiccode.solutions/odala-public/documentation/-/tree/main/AccessControl).

 © 2022 Contrasec Oy